Skip to main content

 Instance paths

 Instance paths are always relative to the function block which implements the module logic.
 The first component of the instance path is a member (VAR_INPUT or VAR_OUTPUT, depending on the use case) of the function block.
-In case of additional components in the instance path these components address the variable within the member.
+If the instance path has additional components, then these components address the variable within the member.
 Otherwise the member itself is addressed.
 Instance paths can be restricted to input or output variables (example: for I/Os).
-For structures these restrictions are not valid.
-These kind of instance paths are called input instance paths resp. output instance paths.
+These restrictions are not valid for structures.
+These kinds of instance paths are called input instance paths and output instance paths.

 Localization of text list strings